sf-wdi-22-23/modules-23/w06-ruby-on-rails/d3-dawn-ruby-oop/README.md

 Superheroes are still Characters after all.
 In this exercise, you'll define:

-  1. An `Character` class, with the following:
+  1. A `Character` class, with the following:
     * Attributes (instance variables defined in initialize method):
       * `name`: A string that holds the character's name
     * Instance Methods: